simolus3/drift/docs/content/en/docs/Getting started/advanced_dart_tables.md

 | `String`     | `text()`      | `TEXT`                                              |
 | `DateTime`   | `dateTime()`  | `INTEGER` (Unix timestamp in seconds)               |
 | `Uint8List`  | `blob()`      | `BLOB`                                              |

+Note that the mapping for `boolean`, `dateTime` and type converters only applies when storing records in the database.
+They don't affect JSON serialization at all.
+For instance, `boolean` values are expected as `true` or `false` in the `fromJson` factory, even though they would be saved as `0` or `1` in the database.
+If you want a custom mapping for JSON, you need to provide your own [`ValueSerializer`](https://pub.dev/documentation/moor/latest/moor/ValueSerializer-class.html).